1947 Nobel Prize in Literature: Nominations

+Prize decision

+In 1947, the Nobel committee's recommended candidates for that year's prize were André Gide, Greek author Angelos Sikelianos and American-British T. S. Eliot.
+A majority of the committee, Anders Österling, Hjalmar Gullberg and Sigfrid Siwertz, advocated a prize to Gide, while committee member Fredrik Böök proposed Sikelianos, with Eliot as his second proposal.

+On 13 November 1947, the Swedish Academy decided that that year's Nobel Prize in Literature should be awarded to André Gide "for his comprehensive and artistically significant writings, in which human problems and conditions have been presented with a fearless love of truth and keen psychological insight".

 Award ceremony

 At the award ceremony in Stockholm on 10 December 1947, Anders Österling, permanent secretary of the Swedish Academy, said:

 Behind the strange and incessant shift in perspective that Gide’s work offers to us, in the novels as well as in the essays, in the travel diaries, or in the analyses of contemporary events, we always find the same supple intelligence, the same incorruptible psychology, expressed in a language which, by the most sober means, attains a wholly classic limpidity and the most delicate variety. (...)

 Through all the phases of his evolution, Gide has appeared as a true defender of literary integrity, founded on the personality’s right and duty to present all its problems resolutely and honestly.
 From this point of view, his long and varied activity, stimulated in so many ways, unquestionably represents an idealistic value.

 For reasons of health, André Gide was unable to be present at the award ceremony.
 His prize was accepted by the French ambassador.